Search Knowledge Base by Keyword

 The property editor consists of three tabs: Marketing, Info, and Floor Plans.
 In general, the Info tab will be filled in with data synced from your property feed.
 The Marketing tab houses fields where you can add additional content.
 The Floor Plans tab will list out information about this property’s floor plans.

-Additionally, you’ll find various WordPress data points of Amenities, Features, Cities, Pets, Property Types, and Property Featured Image.
+Additionally, you’ll find various WordPress data points of Amenities, Features, Cities, Pet Policy, Property Types, and Property Featured Image.

 A banner will show at the top of your property’s listing page displaying the special you’ve entered.
 You also have the option of adding a link for shoppers to learn more details, and you can add an expiration date after which your special will automatically stop displaying on your property.